 When you feel guilty, you’re probably blaming yourself for the action you took to hurt another person.
 It’s a natural feeling to want to have an explanation for why the individual you love is suffering.
 You want to understand it, and guilt allows you to place the blame on yourself.
-You have a reason for your feelings, and you’re able to point to yourself as the cause.
+You have a reason for your feelings of guilt, and you’re able to point to yourself as the cause.
 You punish yourself, so you can explain what’s happening.
 It’s an unhealthy coping mechanism, but it happens to a lot of people.

 You May Feel Guilty For Things That Aren't Your Fault